-West Chester University will, upon written request, disclose to the victim of a crime of violence or non-forcible sex offense, the report on the results of any disciplinary proceeding conducted by the University against a student who is the perpetrator of such crime or offense.
-If the victim is deceased, as a result of such crime or offense, the next of kin of such victim shall be treated as the victim for purposes of this paragraph.
+Under the Sexual Misconduct Policy, the University will disclose the outcome of a disciplinary proceeding alleging sexual misconduct to both the complainant and the respondent individuals.
+Additionally, the University may disclose the results of a disciplinary proceeding brought against the alleged perpetrator to the alleged complainant of any crime of violence, as that term is defined in 18 U.S.C.
+16.If the victim is deceased, as a result of such crime or offense, the next of kin of such victim shall be treated as the victim for purposes of this paragraph.